Chama-DAO/chamadao-server/chamadao-server/postman_test_data.md

 3. Set up environment variables (optional)
 4. Use the test data provided below for each endpoint

+### Blockchain Configuration

+The application integrates with the Ethereum blockchain for USDT transfers.
+The following configuration is used:

+- **RPC URL**: The URL of the Ethereum node (default: https://mainnet.infura.io/v3/)
+- **USDT Contract Address**: The address of the USDT token contract on Ethereum (default: 0xdAC17F958D2ee523a2206206994597C13D831ec7)
+- **Wallet Private Key**: The private key of the wallet used for sending USDT (this should be kept secure)

+When testing the deposit flow, after a successful M-Pesa payment, the system will automatically:
+1. Convert the KES amount to USDT using current exchange rates
+2. Transfer the USDT to the user's wallet address
+3. Record the blockchain transaction hash in the database

 ## User Endpoints

 ### 1. Get User Profile